JainAbhi2411/DineQR/docs/prd.md

    - **If COC Selected**:
      - See instruction: 'Please Pay at the Counter'
      - Proceed to restaurant counter with phone\n     - Show bill summary to staff
-     - Pay with cash\n     - Tap 'I Have Paid at Counter' in app
+     - Pay with cash
+     - Tap 'I Have Paid at Counter' in app
      - Confirm payment completion
      - Wait for restaurant confirmation
      - Receive payment success notification
      - **Order timeline automatically updated** with 'Payment Collected' timestamp
 - **E-bill automatically generated and sent via email/SMS**
      - Download e-bill from app
      - **'Print E-Bill' button becomes visible** in order details
    - **If Online Payment Selected**: